 We all have values – they are as much a part of us as our blood types or our genetic make up.
 They are as unique to us as our individual thumbprints.
 Our core values determine what’s really important and meaningful to us.

 Values are who you are in your own deepest nature, not who you think you should be in order to fit in.
 They’re like a compass that points us to our “true north.”

 When the way you think, speak and behave match your values, life feels very good – you feel whole, content, in your power.
+Life feels full of meaning and purpose.
 But when these don’t align with your personal values, then things feel… wrong.
 Life feels uneasy.
 You feel out of touch, discontented, restless, unhappy.

 This is why making a conscious effort to identify and live your values is so vitally important.
 Here is a simple six-step process to help you identify your own core values…

 “Follow your bliss.

 you put yourself on a kind of track

 that has been there all the while waiting for you,

 and the life you ought to be living